Best Places to Travel on Budget

 4. Hungary, Europe

-Budapest, the Hungarian capital is exhilarating and you are going to love it.
+Budapest, the Hungarian capital, is exhilarating, and you are going to love it.
 The structures displaying the ravishing eclectic architecture are the most impressive in the world.
 The Hungarian Parliament, the illuminated Buda Castle, and other monuments will leave you spellbound.
-If museum/church-hopping is not your thing, don’t worry as there are endless things to do in Budapest.
+If museum/church-hopping is not your thing, don’t worry, as there are endless things to do in Budapest.
 Take a dip in the famed thermal baths, watch a musical opera, enjoy the wild nightlife, taste the Hungarian wine, unwind at the quaint cafes/hip ruin bars, or just meander along the Danube promenade.

 Budget: